Aditya01jain/Aditya_Jain_21BCY10190/README.md

 This project is a chess-like game designed for two players using WebSockets for real-time interaction.
 The game board and rules are simplified compared to traditional chess, featuring custom piece movements and turn-based play.
 The client and server communicate using WebSockets to synchronize game state and handle player actions.

-##Features
+## Features
--Real-time Multiplayer: Connects players and updates the game state in real-time using WebSockets.
+- Real-time Multiplayer: Connects players and updates the game state in real-time using WebSockets.
--Turn-based Gameplay: Players take turns to move their pieces.
+- Turn-based Gameplay: Players take turns to move their pieces.
--Move Validation: The game enforces rules and alerts players if they attempt invalid moves or act out of turn.
+- Move Validation: The game enforces rules and alerts players if they attempt invalid moves or act out of turn.
--Responsive UI: A clean, user-friendly interface.
+- Responsive UI: A clean, user-friendly interface.
--In-Game Rules Modal: Displays the game rules for easy reference.
+- In-Game Rules Modal: Displays the game rules for easy reference.
-##Technologies Used
+## Technologies Used
-###-Server-Side
+### - Server-Side
--Node.js
+- Node.js
--Express
+- Express
--Socket.io
+- Socket.io
-###-Client-Side
+### - Client-Side
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 ## Client-Side